-Your nurse and other members of your healthcare team will wrap your hands, feet, or both in ice packs or ice bags, at least 15 minutes before you start chemotherapy (see Figure 1).
-The ice will stay on throughout your treatment, and will be removed 15 minutes after your chemotherapy ends.
+Your nurse and other members of your healthcare team will wrap your hands, feet, or both in ice packs or ice bags, at least 15 minutes before you start chemotherapy (see Figure 2).
+The ice will stay on throughout your treatment and will be removed 15 minutes after your chemotherapy ends.
 The ice may need to be changed during your treatment if it starts to melt.
-It is important to keep the ice on during the recommended time so that you can fully benefit from the cooling.
+It’s important to keep the ice on during the recommended time so that you can fully benefit from the cooling.

 Studies have found that people who use nail cooling have fewer changes in their nails than people who don’t.
 There’s also new research that suggests cooling of the hands and feet can help prevent peripheral neuropathy.
 The effects are different for everyone, so it’s hard to predict how this will affect you.
 However, nail cooling is safe and has few risks.
-Talk with your healthcare provider if you have any questions or concerns.